Abandoned & Little-Known Airfields:

 and not a trace appeared to remain of the former airport.

-As seen in the 2002 USGS aerial photo, not a trace of the airfield remains at the site of the former Capitol Airport.
+As seen in the 2002 USGS aerial photo, not a trace of Capitol Airport appears to remain.

 According to Keith Lippincott "I am sure the 1st location for Capitol Airport is at 52nd Avenue & Simms Lane,